-Max EAP Requests The total amount of EAP requests sent.
+Max EAP Requests Displays the total amount of EAP requests sent.
 If a response is not received after the defined period, the authentication process is restarted.
 The field default is 2 retries.

-Supplicant Timeout Displays the number of seconds that lapses before EAP requests are resent to the supplicant (Range: 1-65535).
+Supplicant Timeout Displays the number of seconds that lapses before EAP requests are resent to the supplicant (Range: 1-65,535).
 The field default is 30 seconds.

-Server Timeout Specifies the number of seconds that lapses before the switch resends a request to the authentication server (Range: 1-65535).
-The field default is 30 seconds.
+Server Timeout Specifies the number of seconds (1-65,535) that lapses before the switch resends a request to the authentication server.
+The default is 30 seconds.